+As it happens, Dr. Bones and Nurse Amy of DoomAndBloom.net interviewed Steven Futrell, a clinical psychologist, on their show.
 With so much that could be stressful or fearful about prepping, I knew right away I wanted to interview him for DestinySurvival Radio.
-So yesterday afternoon Dr. Steven Futrell was my guest.
+So I had my own conversation with him.

 He has an impressive set of credentials.
 I won’t spell them all out here, but Dr. Futrell has a Psy.D. from Forest Institute of Clinical Psychology in Springfield, Missouri.
 He’s licensed in Louisiana, Texas, and New York, and has worked professionally in neuropsychology, correctional psychology, developmental psychology, and clinical psychology.
 He’s a member of several organizations related to his profession, as well as belonging to the NRA and Mensa.

-Dr. Futrell became interested in prepping within the past couple of years.
+Dr. Futrell became interested in prepping within the past couple of years (at the time of this writing).
 Key motivators for him were concern over what’s in the news and a desire to become more self reliant.

 He believes a prepper mindset should include awareness and adaptability.
 He says preppers don’t have the normalcy bias like those who aren’t prepping.